MileHacker Logo

 Hydration

-Carry water, especially during warmer months or when exploring on foot for extended periods.
+Carry water, particularly in the warmer months or when seeing the sights on foot for extended periods.

 Find more tips